 Trainees in Sposato read and write hundreds of pages, as in traditional graduate programs.
-Final grades are the product of weekly quizzes and a rigorous final exam.
+Final grades are the product of regular assignments and a rigorous final exam.
 Yet unlike traditional graduate programs, assessments are uniquely focused on the nitty-gritty details of effective teaching, rather than on broad theories of pedagogy and curriculum design.
 Some of the course assessments challenge residents to examine actual teaching video for evidence of concepts studied in class – for example, to evaluate the impact that a teacher’s movement around the room has on her/his authority with students.
 Other assessments call for residents to craft action plans for how they’ll build relationships with specific students, and construct lesson plans with thorough justifications for why they’re choosing certain teaching techniques.

 All trainees in Sposato are required to pass a high-stakes “Gateway” assessment in December.
 During the Gateway, trainees are scored for a set of mini-lessons delivered to real students.
 Trainees must earn passing scores on this Gateway in order to progress to the Student Teaching Practicum and continue on in the program.
 Trainees are assessed on basic skills of classroom management, such as their ability to consistently respond to certain student behaviors, as well as instructional delivery, such as their ability to assess students’ thinking and deliver appropriate feedback.

 In the spring and summer practicums, Sposato trainees are evaluated on the following criteria:

 - Ability to implement feedback: The best teachers are engaged in a continual quest to improve—whether in their first year of teaching or their 20th.
 Effectively responding to feedback is vital to classroom excellence.